The Office of the Independent Adjudicator for Higher Education (OIA) runs an independent scheme to review student complaints.

-The Student Advice Centre can advise a student on this process.
+The Student Advice Centre can give independent advice to a student on their position.

 Their website contains advice on how to lodge an academic appeal or complaint, clear explanations of the different grounds for doing so, and what happens after your appeal or complaint is submitted.